 The general structure of an XML signature is described in Signature Overview (section 2).
 This section provides detailed syntax of the core signature features.
 Features described in this section are mandatory to implement unless otherwise indicated.
-The syntax is defined via DTDs and [XML-Schema] with the following XML preamble, declaration, internal entity, and simpleType:
+The syntax is defined via DTDs and [XML-Schema] with the following XML preamble, declaration, and internal entity.